 Certainly, these terms, even if the list isn’t complete, have a marketing right to exist and help us categorize our complex world.

 For as long as there are companies that sell solutions, products, technologies and services to other companies, there will be the need to communicate their benefits and messages.
-When B2B companies are looking for reinforcement in the area of communications and marketing, whether new employees or agencies, then specific competence in the B2B sector is the absolute key criterion, isn’t it?
+When B2B companies are looking for reinforcement in the area of communications and marketing, whether new employees or full-blown agencies, then specific competence in the B2B sector is the absolute key criterion, isn’t it?

 On the one hand, the profession of a communications expert is becoming increasingly technical.
 It’s not only the variety of digital channels that are used.
 It includes evaluating and monitoring tools.
 And it’s certainly not a disadvantage for marketing specialists if they possess a basic knowledge of how to produce videos or podcasts or have an idea of how SEO works.
 I’m sure you can extend the list to graphics and more.

-Obviously experience and knowledge (ideally data-based) of the target group’s communications behavior is important, especially within the B2B sector.
+Obviously experience and knowledge (ideally data-based) of the target group’s communications behaviour is important, especially within the B2B sector.
 For example, how does a mechanical engineer get information about the things that are important for him or her?
 What distinguishes a young female software developer from someone who has been in the job for 30 years?
 What are the differences between various industries?

 Industry experience is important